 These disability scholarships provide a vital link to college that many students with this disorder need.
 It is not easy to go through life with a disorder that can interrupt at any time, in any place.
 Because the brain is involved, it may be difficult to complete any course of study.
 Epilepsy college scholarships are offered because numerous people with the disorder have risen above these challenges to attain their own college degree.

-While there are many different epilepsy scholarships available, local epilepsy centers or foundations are the best place to start looking.
+While there are many different epilepsy scholarships for disabled people available, local epilepsy centers or foundations are the best place to start looking.
 Different metropolitan areas or states offer different types of awards.
 Normally these epilepsy awards are granted to those with epilepsy that have high merit in their current academic pursuits.
 These recipients must also be of high character and be able to show the positive nature in which the monies will be used.
 Sometimes, these people will also have to show the organization of the effect that they have on the community.
 Leaders and mentors are always in demand, regardless of their conditions.

 Big corporations also offer scholarships for epilepsy.
 Pfizer, the drug manufacturer offers twenty-five different epilepsy scholarships each year.
 These Pfizer epilepsy scholarships for disabled go to students in high school that have applied for graduate school.
 The only restriction to this disability award is that the students must be under a doctor’s care for the epileptic disorder.
 Students who apply are required to fill out an epilepsy scholarship application and send in a transcript as well as two letters of recommendation.
 Educational resources and foundations are also good places to look for scholarships.